Khyal: Bandish

 Khyal bases itself on a repertoire of short songs (two to eight lines); a khyal song is called a bandish.
 Every singer generally renders the same bandish differently, with only the text and the raga remaining the same.
-Khyal bandishes are typically composed in a variant of Hindi-Urdu or occasionally the Dari variant of the Persian language, Bhojpuri, Punjabi, Rajasthani, or Marathi.
+Khyal bandishes are typically composed in a variant of Hindi-Urdu or occasionally the Dari variant of the Persian language, Bhojpuri, Rajasthani, or Marathi.
 These compositions cover diverse topics, such as romantic or divine love, praise of kings or gods, the seasons, dawn and dusk, and the pranks of Krishna, and they can have symbolism and imagery.
 The Rajasthani or Marwari khyals were usually written down in the Dingal language.

 A bandish is divided into two parts, the sthayi and the antarā (if there are three sections, the third will be considered as an additional antara verse).
 These sections can be characterised in terms of three pitch registers, low middle and high.
 The sthayi section is composed in the low register and bottom of the middle half register, while the antara section is composed in the upper middle register and high registers.
 The sthayi section is considered more important because it shows the pitch selection and melodic contours of the raga, while antara section is more textually dense.